 Founded in 1957, the Wynkyn de Worde Society is ‘dedicated to excellence in all forms of printing’.
-Each year they ask a different member to be their honorary designer, and Alistair took on that role in 1025.
-The society holds a series of lunchtime and evening talks across the year, so we created a set of booking forms to advertise the talks and events, as well as a series of keepsakes for members to have at the end of each talk.
+Each year they ask a different member to be their Honorary Designer, and I took on that role in 2015.
+The society holds a series of lunchtime and evening talks across the year, so I created a set of booking forms to advertise the talks and events, as well as a series of keepsakes for members to have at the end of each talk.